Local Kildare mums to lose out as maternity services clinic not returning to Naas Hospital

 Naas Hospital saw the number of patients with Covid-19 rise above 60 last month putting it among the top 10 highest hospitals in the country.

-However the number of cases had reduced to under 30 by this week.
+However the number of cases had reduced to under 30 in recent days.

 The Naas Local Electoral Area, which has a population of around 30,000 people, also continues to have one of the highest incident rates of the virus per 100,000 people in the country.